meilisearch/meilisearch-rust/examples/web_app/README.md

 # Build your front-end page in Rust with WebAssembly

 > **Note**
-> If you're looking to run MeiliSearch in a web browser using WASM, that is not possible yet as the Rust libraries used by MeiliSearch are not supporting WASM.
-Instead, this tutorial explains how to embed the whole frontend code in a WASM.
+> It is not possible to run MeiliSearch in the browser without a server.
+This demo uses the Rust SDK in a browser using WASM, and communicate with a MeiliSearch instance that is running on a remote server.

 This example is a clone of [crates.meilisearch.com](https://crates.meilisearch.com), but the front-end is written in Rust!
 The Rust source files are compiled into WebAssembly and so can be readable by the browsers.